 Scotts Turf Builder Halts Crabgrass Preventer stops crabgrass before it can start while protecting the lawn from other weeds for an entire growing season.
 At the same time, this pre- emergent herbicide feeds the grass to help it develop a deep, healthy root system.
 The product features pendimethalin as the active herbicide and comes in a 1-pound bag for distribution with a drop spreader or a broadcast spreader.

 For the best results, apply this pre-emergent early in the season, soon after the snow thaws, to create a weed-free barrier and a lush lawn.
 Once applied, it requires thorough watering or at least 0.25 inches of rain within 2 to 3 days.

-Those looking for a natural pre-emergent for fruits and vegetables can check out Preen Natural Vegetable Garden Weed Preventer that contains no harsh chemicals, ensuring it’s safe for use around plants that produce foods.
+Those looking for a natural pre-emergent herbicide for fruits and vegetables can check out Preen Natural Vegetable Garden Weed Preventer.
+It contains no harsh chemicals, ensuring it’s safe for use around plants that produce foods.
 Corn gluten is the active ingredient in this pre-emergent, which creates a natural barrier to seed germination and makes it the most eco-friendly of all the herbicides in this lineup.